-Whenever you try something new, or try to change something in your life, there is always an element of fear.
 Fear of the unknown, fear of failure, and even a very real fear of success.
-You probably experience this in all kind of places and situations every day – but one place it can really have a huge impact is when you’re trying to heal you eating behaviors and develop a practice of self love and care.
+You probably experience this in all kinds of places and situations every day – but one place it can really have a huge impact is when you’re trying to stop overeating.

 Where’s the fear?

-Fear can come from all kinds of angles – usually because you just don’t know what the outcome of a change will really be.
-Fear sneaks in a fills all those gaps of ‘what will happen’ with some pretty awful worst case scenarios.
+Fear comes from anywhere – usually because you just don’t know what the outcome of a change will really be.
+Fear sneaks in a fills all those gaps of ‘what will happen’ with some awful worst case scenarios.